 When examining information from the Behavioral Risk Factor Surveillance System (BRFSS-WA), we found the prevalence of some key health problems is higher among lesbian, gay, and bisexual older adults than their heterosexual older adult counterparts, even when accounting for differences in age, income, and education.
 Lesbians, gay men, bisexual women, and bisexual men age 50 years and older have higher rates of disability and mental distress than their heterosexual peers.
-Older lesbians and bisexual women have higher rates of cardiovascular disease and obesity compared with older heterosexual women, and older gay and bisexual men are more likely than older heterosexual men to experience poor physical health.
+Older lesbians and bisexual women have higher rates of cardiovascular disease and obesity compared with older heterosexual women, and older gav and bisexual men are more likely than older heterosexual men to experience poor physical health.
 Important differences in some health behaviors are apparent: lesbian, gay, and bisexual older adults are more likely to smoke and engage in excessive drinking than their heterosexual counterparts.
 The prevalence of some preventative health screenings also differs.
 For instance, older lesbians and bisexual women have a lower likelihood of having a mammogram than heterosexual women.
-See Table 1.1 and 1.2 for a breakdown of key health indicators by sexual orientation and gender.
+See Tables 1.1 and 1.2 for a breakdown of sociodemographic characteristics and key health indicators by sexual orientation and gender.

 Significant differences within distinct groups of LGBT older adults also emerged.
-For example, lesbian older adults are significantly more likely than bisexual older adult women to engage in excessive drinking.
-Diabetes is significantly more common among
+For example, lesbian older adults (10%) are significantly more likely than bisexual older adult women (4%) to engage in excessive drinking.
+Diabetes is significantly more common among bisexual older adult men (20%)